 Gulf Islands National Seashore, Ocean Springs MS

-The Mississippi of the National Seashore consist of the Davis Bayou area in Ocean Springs and the six barrier islands.
+The Mississippi of the National Seashore consist of the Davis Bayou area in Ocean Springs.
+It also includes six barrier islands.
+All of which are accessible by private boat year round.

 National Parks in Alabama and Florida